The Radical Element: 12 Stories of Daredevils, Debutantes, and Other Dauntless Girls, ed. by Jessica Spotswood

 Q: Can you recommend me a book?

 A: Sure!
 If you're looking for LGBTQIAP+, the best way to ask for a rec is through the LGBTQReads Tumblr Ask Box.
+If you just want to see my general recommendations, you can browse my influencer page on Amazon or read my blog posts for B&N Teens.
 For anything else, feel free to @ me on Twitter or shoot me an e-mail.

 Q: Can I interview you?